How to Schedule a Mobile Service Day Without a Dispatcher

 Why Spreadsheets and Paper Stop Working

-Most field techs start with a notebook or a shared Google Sheet.
+Most mobile pros start with a notebook or a shared Google Sheet.
 It works fine at 3-4 jobs per day.
 Then something changes.

-You pick up a commercial contract.
+You pick up a new recurring client.
 A customer reschedules last minute.
 You hire your first helper.
 Suddenly that spreadsheet cannot tell you whether your 2pm is physically reachable from your 12:30pm across town.

 The core problem is that spreadsheets have no concept of geography.
 They show you time slots, not reality.
 And reality includes a 35-minute drive across the metro during lunch traffic.